 As I was walking down to the senior officer’s wing, Tiffany Accado, the principal for the secondary school, confronted me.
 She was an elderly woman, with piercing blue eyes.
-Her skin was pale, and unusually smooth for her age.
+Her skin was pale and unusually smooth for her age.
 However, it’s quite apparent that she’s been quite worried lately, as she had more visible wrinkles than usual, especially under her eyes.
 I, myself, began to worry about what she could be concerned about.
 Troublingly, my worst fears were soon realized.

 “Is it true that all of the crew is now in the brig?”
 I was more than a little surprised that news had already spread outside of the ship’s crew.
-It was my job to make sure that everyone on the ship, crew and civilian alike, stayed safe, and content.
+It was my job to make sure that everyone on the ship, people of the crew and civilian alike, stayed safe, and content.
 However, as of today, it appears I haven’t done a great job accomplishing that.
 “Only the senior officers have been sent to the brig.
-A fight broke out on the deck of the senior staff wing, and the junior staff are now handling things.
+A fight broke out on the deck of the senior staff wing, and the junior staff officers are now handling things.
 There’s nothing to worry about.
 Once they have a chance to cool down, things will go back to business as usual.”
 She looked unsure, but responded, “That’s good.
 Everyone’s worried that the ship’s crew is falling apart.”

 I smiled back, doing my best to return her smile, although I still had several decades before I had enough life experience to do the smile justice.
 “Thanks, I really appreciate it.”
 I really did.
-She had been my fourth form instructor when I was young, and had always been one of my favorite teachers.
+She had been my fourth form instructor when I was young and had always been one of my favorite teachers.
 Her opinion still meant a lot to me.
 I just hoped that I could instill that level of confidence in the crew.
 It was true that every new appointment of captain led to some level of anxiety.
 However, nothing had ever reached the level of dissent that had occurred this afternoon.
 At least, nothing like that had happened in recent memory.

 Ms. Accado and I parted ways, just as I had reached the senior officer’s wing.
-I really hoped that I could get through to the senior staff, and that this situation really would be just a temporary one.
-The last thing I wanted to do was to extend the lockup of the senior staff, many with whom I had worked with for several years.
+I really hoped that I could get through to the senior staff and that this situation really would be just a temporary one.
+The last thing I wanted to do was to extend the lockup of the senior staff, many with whom I had worked for several years.
 That train of thought had to be temporarily derailed, however, as I had to deal with the junior staff right now.
 The senior staff would have to wait.

-I summed up all of the courage I had, and made sure that I put on an aura of authority.
+I summed up all of the courage I had and made sure that I put on an aura of authority.
 I tried my best to portray the image of a person in power without appearing too stand-offish.
 It is a feat that I had always attempted, but it’s a tight-rope act that’s hard to pull off.
 I thought I was doing a good job at it, but it appears that the senior staff had seen through my act.
-I pushed my doubts aside, and reminded myself that it had been years of hard work and dedication that had gotten me in this position.
+I pushed my doubts aside and reminded myself that it had been years of hard work and dedication that had gotten me in this position.
 Thinking that I was just acting like I was in charge wouldn’t help anyone.
 I am in charge, and I earned this position.
 I deserve my recent promotion, and it was high time I made sure that not only the crew understood that, but that I do as well.